thomaseleff/pytensils/README.md

 """
-    Assume there is a file, named './config.json' within the same folder as the executed Python program with the following contents,
+    Assume there is a file, named './config.json' within the same folder as the executed Python process with the following contents,

         {
             "config": {